alexli8/alexli8.github.io/_pages/about.md

   - /about.html
 ---

 &emsp;&ensp;  My research interests are topological data analysis, machine learning and bioinformatics.
 Especially, I am curious about the machine learning application for molecular from topology and geometry perspectives.
-I received my master degree in the [School of Software and Microelectronics](http://www.ss.pku.edu.cn/en/) from [Peking University](https://english.pku.edu.cn/) and bachelor degree in [School of Mathemathics](https://www.math.sdu.edu.cn/index.htm) from [Shandong University](https://www.en.sdu.edu.cn/).
+I received my master's degree from [Peking University](https://english.pku.edu.cn/) and bachelor's degree from [Shandong University](https://www.en.sdu.edu.cn/).

 &emsp;&ensp; My undergraduate grade point was 4.56/5 which ranked 1/28, and I got one [national scholarship](https://alexli8.github.io/files/national%20scholarship.pdf) and two [first-class scholarships](https://alexli8.github.io/files/fitst%20scholarship.pdf) at Shandong University.
-I participated in many mathematical competitions and mathematical modeling contests, which help me cultivate a solid foundation of mathematics and highly motivation to solve challenging problems.
+I took part in many mathematical competitions and mathematical modeling contests, which helped me cultivate a solid foundation of mathematics and highly motivation to solve challenging problems.

-&emsp;&ensp;  From 2020 to 2021, I chose to run a starups with my classmates.
-Though our attempts failed, I gained lots of valuable experience and figured out my goal for life, which is to think and solve significant problems for human society.
+&emsp;&ensp;  During postgraduate studies, I ran a startup with my classmates, which aimed to provide convenient information services for college students.
+Though our attempts failed, I gained lots of valuable experience and identified my goal for life, which is to think and solve meaningful problems for human society.
 I am going to apply Ph.D position in combinations of topological data analysis, machine learning and bioinformatics in 2023.
-Below are my detailed experiences and corresponding electronic materials.
+Below are my detailed experiences and electronic materials.

 ## Education Background